SFEley/crunch/README.markdown

 You can check the size of the request queue with the `.pending_count` method, and the size of the connection pool with the `.connection_count` method.
 If you find that the connection count is staying at maximum but your CPU and network bandwidth aren't close to 100% yet, you can safely adjust the `.max_connections` attribute at run time to raise the ceiling.

 Note that the asynchronous nature of Crunch's connection pool necessarily breaks serialization.
 I.e., there's no guarantee that requests you send will be received by the server and processed in order.
-They'll be _queued_ in order, but if you have, say, an update containing 2 MB of data followed by one that simply increments an integer, it's quite likely that the second update will happen first on the server.
+They'll be _queued_ in order, but if you have, say, an update containing 2 MB of data followed by one that simply increments an integer, it's quite likely that the second update will get to the server first.
 If this is a problem, your recourse is to set **:max\_connections** to 1.
 (Or fix your business logic.
-Or use a database that supports transactions.)
+Or use a database that supports transactions instead of MongoDB.)

 ### Options ###